MattKevan/ao-design-process/_articles/ao-design-principles.md

 ---
 These 6 principles are baked into every step of our process and ensure we consider the right things when we create a new experience for our customers.

+These principles aren't exclusively for the UX team, they're for every team in Tech and the wider AO universe to use to apply every piece of work they do.
+They're designed to be multi-functional and can be used in any situation, they're closely aligned with the AO brand values so that we have a clear and unified message in everything we do.

 ![](/images/compass_large_2.jpg)

 ### We believe there's a better way

 This is our over-arching principle and guides everything we do.
-We think out the box and challenge the status quo to ensure we’re always doing the right thing for our customers.
+We think out of the box and challenge the status quo to ensure we’re always doing the right thing for our customers.

 ![](/images/lively_large_2.jpg)